isovalent/ebpf-docs/docs/linux/concepts/maps.md

 When both kernel and user space access the same maps they will need a common understanding of the key and value structures in memory.
 This can work if both programs are written in C and they share a header.
 Otherwise, both the user space language and the kernel space structures must understand the k/v structures byte-for-byte.

-Maps come in a variety of [types](../map-type/index.md), each of which working in a slightly different way, like different data structures.
+Maps come in a variety of [types](../map-type/index.md), each of which works in a slightly different way, like different data structures.

 ## Defining maps in eBPF programs